RAFTING and HIKING the GRAND CANYON

 Hike: Thunder River.
 Mile 133.7, river right

 This hike is a Grand Canyon “classic”.
-From the river, start on the right, downstream side of the creek and soon cross it to the left side.
-Climb a steep, rocky gully 200 feet and then contour on a Tapeats ledge returning to the creek.
+From the river, start on the right, downstream side of the creek, and soon cross it to the left side.
+Climb a steep, rocky gully 200 feet and then contour on a Tapeats ledge, returning to the creek.
 Cross again to a scrambly trail on the right side.
 Below where Thunder River joins Tapeats Creek, cross the creek again and climb 1000 vertical feet in a mile to the roaring springs.

-A huge volume of water pours out of a cave at the joint of the Redwall and Muav Limestone strata (the cave extends 1,000’ into the cliff).
+A considerable volume of water pours out of a cave at the joint of the Redwall and Muav Limestone strata (the cave extends 1,000’ into the cliff).
 It cascades down a cliff and then falls over several huge drops to the valley below.

-The trail continues past the springs to Surprise Valley and on to Deer Creek or to the North Rim.
+The trail continues past the springs to Surprise Valley and on to Deer Creek or the North Rim.
 This requires a boat shuttle.

 There were many frogs in the river.
 Geckos are not hard to snare.

-Camp: Owls Eyes – mile 135.2, river left.
+Camp: Owl’s Eyes – mile 135.2, river left.

 Day 11.
 October 16.

 Hike: Granite Narrows.
-Mile 135.5-136.7, river left
+Mile 135.5-136.7, river left.

 From the Owl Eyes Campsite, walk downstream into the narrows.
 With water shoes and minimal scrambling, it is possible to stay on the beach almost all the way.
 Or walk above all the low cliffs on a minimal sandy trail.
 Continue past the narrow constriction (76’ wide and the entire canyon’s narrowest point).
 The deepest pool in the river (100 feet) is just before the constriction point enters the narrows.
 Reach a viewpoint with a good view down the entire 1.5-mile-long gorge.
 This viewpoint may only be at about 15-20% of the length of the gorge.